How to Turn a House into a Rental Property: Ask These Questions First

-You can go the same avenues as first time home buyers, such as borrowing money from a family member, or applying for an unsecured line of credit, or, if you’d like to keep or rent your current property, you can leverage the equity in the home by borrowing against it through refinancing.
+You can go the same avenues as first-time home buyers.
+These include borrowing money from a family member or applying for an unsecured line of credit.
+Or, if you’d like to keep or rent your current property, you can leverage the equity in the home by borrowing against it through refinancing.

 Who will manage the property and the tenants?

-If you’ve always embraced a do-it-yourself attitude and don’t think you’ll mind the occasional 3 am, “my water and furnace have both imploded” service call, then managing the property yourself may be the most cost-effective solution.
+If you’ve always embraced a do-it-yourself attitude and don’t think you’ll mind the occasional 3 AM, “my water and furnace have both imploded” service call, then managing the property yourself may be the most cost-effective solution.

 As with property managers, the tax implications for a specific property and situation will vary wildly, so I highly recommend that you consult a knowledgeable tax professional (instead of just some guy on the internet).

-However, since you’ll be running a business, the rental property expenses that do come up will be tax deductible.
-These will include property taxes, expenses that are the result of renting, and mortgage interest, and they can really help cut that tax bill by knocking you down to a lower bracket.
+However, since you’ll be running a business, the rental property expenses that come up will be tax-deductible.
+These include property taxes, costs that are the result of renting, and mortgage interest.
+And they can help cut that tax bill by knocking you down to a lower bracket!

-The best place to find rental property insurance is probably your current homeowner insurance policy holder, as they are already familiar with you and with the property.
+The best place to find rental property insurance is probably your current homeowner insurance policyholder, as they are already familiar with you and with the property.
 While new tenants can purchase renter’s insurance, their policy will only cover their personal belongings, not the physical property itself.

 How much does my property cost per month?

 Finally, expect that your property will be vacant occasionally.
-When doing the math, it’s generally a good idea to assume that you will only receive 11, instead of 12 rent payments a year.
+When doing the math, it’s generally a good idea to assume that you will only receive 11 instead of 12 rent payments a year.
 The extra cushion created will help with unexpected expenses and prolonged vacancies, should either occur.